Puerto Rico at a Glance

 Puerto Ricans are very proud of their roots, their culture, and their island.
 Even those not actually living in Puerto Rico — and there are many — usually refer to the island as their home.
 When you hear a Puerto Rican talking about his or her country, they don’t usually mean the United States, but their little island.
 Thus, people of Puerto Rican origin, whether they are living on the island or not, usually refer to themselves not as Americanos, but as Puertorriqueños.

 There is of course the Nuyorican as well, the New Yorker born in Puerto Rico or of Puerto Rican origin.
-This multitudinous group of Puerto Ricans is estimated to outnumber those living in San Juan, Puerto Rico’s capital.
+This multitudinous group of Puerto Ricans is estimated to outnumber those living in Puerto Rico’s capital of San Juan.

 Life on the Island

 All in all, there are around 3.6 million permanent residents living in Puerto Rico.
-Another two million Puerto Ricans are estimated to live in the United States.
-Even without them, the population density on the island is among the highest in the world.
-With about 1,100 inhabitants per square mile, only Bangladesh, the Maldives, Barbados, Taiwan, South Korea, and Singapore are more densely populated.
-Given that up to 90% (according to different statistics) of the island’s inhabitants are living in the urban centers on the coast and that the mountainous center of the main island plus many small islands are uninhabited, this makes for very crowded cities indeed!
+Another 4.6 million Puerto Ricans are estimated to live in the United States.
+Accordingly, more Puerto Ricans live on the US mainland than in Puerto Rico itself.
+And even without them, the population density on the island is among the highest in the world.
+Given that up to 90% (according to different statistics) of the island’s inhabitants are living in the urban centers on the coast, and that the mountainous center of the main island plus many small islands are uninhabited, this makes for very crowded cities indeed!

 A Historical Mix of Cultures

 While it is common to refer to the people of Puerto Rico as Hispanic, we shouldn’t forget that Latin Americans are of course a racially very diverse group.
-In 2007, 76.2% of people living in Puerto Rico were white, 6.9% black, 0.2% Amerindian, 0.3% Asian, 4.4% mixed, and 12% described themselves as “other”.
+The largest group of people living in Puerto Rico is white (mostly of Spanish decent) and account for approximately 80% of the total population.
+The other share of people in Puerto Rico have all different kinds of ethnicities including black, Asian, Native American, mixed, or those who describe themselves as “other”.
 In fact, Puerto Rico and its culture has historically been shaped by a mixture and succession of indigenous settlement, European colonization, slavery, economic migration, and Puerto Rico’s current status as an unincorporated territory of the United States.

 In the early 19th century, they were joined by European immigrants from economically depressed countries hoping for a better life in Puerto Rico.
 The island also became a haven for Spanish loyalists during the South American independence movements and for the French from Louisiana and Haiti.
 More Europeans, Chinese and Lebanese came later in the century, hoping to make a living in Puerto Rico by working in the road construction industry.
 More recently, most immigrants searching for a better future in Puerto Rico come from other Caribbean or Latin American countries.